 This site contains affiliate links to products and services.
 We may receive a commission for purchases made through these links.

-My youngest daughter was diagnosed with Childhood Apraxia of Speech a little after she turned 2.
+My youngest daughter was diagnosed with Childhood Apraxia of Speech a little after she turned 3.
+She began speech therapy at 17 months old.

-This is a neurological disorder, it is kind of the same thing that happens to dementia patients.
-It is the inability to make your jaw, tongue, lips all do the correct things for the correct sounds-at the same time.
+This is a neurological disorder, it is the same thing that happens to dementia patients.
+It is the inability to make your jaw, tongue, lips all do the correct things for the correct sounds at the same time.

 It is not that she does not understand.